natsuhiko/PHM/README.md

 # Pairwise Hierarchical Model (Underconstruction)
-A Bayesian hierarchical model to map causal interactions between regulatory elements in the genome, that incorporates techniques from Mendelian Randomisation
+A Bayesian hierarchical model to map causal interactions between regulatory elements in the genome, that incorporates techniques from Mendelian Randomisation.

-## Bugs

-Non sequential input for hm.c.

 ## How to build & install
 **Please make sure GSL, HTSlib and CLAPACK are installed in your environment** (if you don't have them, then see below for installation tips).